godotengine/godot-docs/classes/class_streampeer.rst

 - :ref:`int<class_int>`  **put_data**  **(** :ref:`RawArray<class_rawarray>` data  **)**

-Send a chunk of data through the connection, blocking if necesary until the data is done sending.
+Send a chunk of data through the connection, blocking if necessary until the data is done sending.
 This function returns an Error code.

 .. _class_StreamPeer_put_partial_data: